Asymptotic accuracy of the saddlepoint approximation for maximum likelihood estimation: Main results

 We will compare $\hat{L}(\theta;x)$ and $\hat{\theta}_\MLE(x)$ with the true likelihood $L(\theta;x)$ and true MLE $\theta_\MLE(x)$.
 We are assuming that $X$ has an absolutely continuous distribution, so that the true likelihood $L(\theta;x)$ should be taken to coincide with the density function for $X$.
 Complications can arise if there is ambiguity in the choice of density function -- for instance, if the density function has jumps -- and later we will impose decay bounds on $M$ that will imply that $X$ has a continuous, and therefore essentially unique, density function.
 Note however that the saddlepoint approximation can be applied whether or not $X$ has a density function, and indeed even when $X$ has a discrete distribution: see \refthm{IntegerValued}.

 Throughout the paper we will use the symbol $\hat{\,}$ to indicate saddlepoint approximations, rather than estimators based on observations.
 Thus $\theta_\MLE$ and $\hat{\theta}_\MLE$ denote two deterministic functions of the formal argument $x$, whose nature depends on our chosen parametric model.
 Although we will continue to describe $x$ as the observed value of $X$, we will think of $x$ as the arbitrary input value to the functions $\theta_\MLE$ and $\hat{\theta}_\MLE$, rather than as the result of a random experiment or sampling procedure.
-When we turn to sampling distributions in \refthm{SamplingMLE}, we will introduce further notation to encode the presumed randomness of the observed value.
+When we turn to sampling distributions in Theorems~\ref{T:SamplingMLE}--\ref{T:SamplingMLEWellSpecified}, we will introduce further notation to encode any randomness in the observed value.